schematype/schematype-org/_posts/2016-07-08-why-dsl-matters.markdown

 SchemaType schema, you are encouraged to publish the compiled form:

 ```
-$ schematype compile --sign some.schema -o some.schema.v0-0-1
+$ schematype compile --sign some.stp -o some.stx
 ```

-This will create a digitally signed compiled schema file, that other schema types will use when they reference your hosted schema.
+This will create a digitally signed compiled schema file, that other schema types will use when they reference your hosted schema. `.stx` is the SchemaType extension for a compiled schema.
+It is actually stored as compact JSON.

 #### Stay Tuned